iwanders/grus_codegen/notes.md

 - [ ] Handle multiple blocks (so for loops first, then jumptables?)
 - [ ] Handle if statement.
 - Fold immediate values into the x86 instruction?
 How do we support this?
 Need to see that the value in the SSA is only used once, and then collapse it?
+This holds for (IAdd, ISub, IMul)
 - Add an indirection between the regalloc Function and IrFunction?
 - Visualiser for the register allocator?
 - [x] Subtracting integers.